tobyleye/playlift/README.md

-Playlist converter
+# Playlift

+Playlift is a playlist converter

-## how to start
+## how to run

-ensure [air](https://github.com/cosmtrek/air) is installed, then run
+ensure [air](https://github.com/cosmtrek/air) is installed, then after navigating into the project directory, run

 ```
 air